Photo by Marcus Kauffman

 • Prioritizing Risks: Rank the identified risks based on their severity and likelihood, helping to focus resources on the most critical areas.

-After evaluating any business risk, a business typically develops an action plan to address those risks.
+After evaluating risk and vulnerability, the next step is to develop an action plan to address those risks.
 Adapting to climate change is no different, and creating a climate action plan is the follow-on to the climate vulnerability assessment.

 Matrices assess climate vulnerability and inform climate action plans